Cambridge District Scout Archive

 Radio Dolphin During the 1951 National Radio Show (possibly part of the Festival of Britain) six sea scouts from the 12th Cambridge were asked by Pye Ltd. to man the Radio Dolphin a RAF seaplane tender.

 Mersea Scout Boats Ramrod 34 and Mersea Rival were for hire run by Colchester Divisional Scout Sail Training Scheme.
-Adverts are found in the Archives.
+Adverts are found in the Archives and in 1977 the 11th/9th were onboard, possibly as part of the District wide booking.

 RRS Discovery From 1931 – 1979 the Royal research Ship Discovery (of Scott fame) was a training vessel for the Sea Scouts and RN Reserve.
 From a census of camps the 1st Cambridge Sea Scouts were aboard in 1946.
 1951 Cambridge District Assistant Secretary Mr. Martin became ‘Writer to the RSS Discovery.’

 JWR Archivist Feb 2019